Super Bowl LXI

-Super Bowl LXI is the planned American football championship game of the National Football League (NFL) for the 2026 season.
-The game is scheduled to be played on February 14, 2027, at SoFi Stadium in Inglewood, California.
-This would be the ninth Super Bowl hosted by the Greater Los Angeles area, and the second at this venue, the first being Super Bowl LVI in 2022.
+Super Bowl LXI is the upcoming American football championship game of the National Football League (NFL) for the 2026 season.
+The game will be played on February 14, 2027, at SoFi Stadium in Inglewood, California.
+This will be the ninth Super Bowl hosted by the Greater Los Angeles area, and the second at this venue, the first being Super Bowl LVI in 2022.
+It will also be the first Super Bowl to be played on both Valentine's Day and Presidents' Day weekend.

-The game is planned to be nationally televised by ESPN and ABC marking the first Super Bowl simulcast between the two sister networks, the first time ABC will air the Super Bowl since Super Bowl XL in 2006, and the first time that ESPN will air the Super Bowl.
+The game is set to be nationally televised by both ESPN and ABC.
+It will be the first time ABC airs a Super Bowl since Super Bowl XL in 2006 and the first time ever ESPN airs the game.